lukasheiling/datacenter/userstories/simonGoelles_userstory_02.md

 # User story add Room

-add a room to the systhem
+add a room to the system

 ## Actors